- About this policy

-- Community Vision for 2030: 'Children and young people are safe and feel safe and confident.'; 'Everyone lives healthy, active and fulfilling lives, and makes good choices about their wellbeing.'; 'Residents live in clean, safe and green communities, where people and organisations embrace their environmental responsibilities.'; 'Journeys across the county are easier, more predictable and safer.'; 'Well connected communities, with effective infrastructure, that grow sustainably.'
+- Community Vision for 2030: aims to ensure that 'children and young people are safe and feel safe and confident'; 'everyone lives healthy, active and fulfilling lives, and makes good choices about their wellbeing'; 'residents live in clean, safe and green communities, where people and organisations embrace their environmental responsibilities'; 'journeys across the county are easier, more predictable and safer'; and it supports 'well connected communities, with effective infrastructure, that grow sustainably.'

-- Asset Management Strategy (PDF): Strategy setting out an informed and considered approach to the maintenance and future investment decisions for all infrastructure that the council has responsibility for within the highway boundary.
-This strategy sets out how we will deliver a service level against the Council's key priorities.
+- Asset Management Strategy (PDF): Strategy setting out an informed and considered approach to the maintenance and future investment decisions for all infrastructure that we, the council, have responsibility for within the highway boundary.
+This strategy sets out how we will deliver a service level against our key priorities.

 - Lane Rental Scheme: Surrey's Lane Rental Scheme reduces the impact of road and street works on traffic by charging utilities and others carrying out works for the amount of time that their works occupy space on the road.